nuki-susanti/zipplo-mini-project/README.md

 ### Time

-- Are there peak hours, days, or seasons for rentals?
+1. Are there peak months or seasons for rentals?
-- How does rental volume compare across weekdays vs. weekends?

 ---
 ## 8. Prerequisites & How to Run